Optimal Portfolio Using Factor Graphical Lasso: Empirical Application

-This section explores the performance of the Factor Graphical Lasso for the financial portfolio using daily data.
-We consider two scenarios, when the factors are unknown and estimated using the standard PCA (statistical factors), and when the factors are known.
-The number of statistical factors, $\hat{K}$, is estimated in accordance with Remark \ref{remark1}.
-For the scenario with known factors we include up to 5 Fama-French factors: FF1 includes the excess return on the market, FF3 includes FF1 plus size factor (Small Minus Big, SMB) and value factor (High Minus Low, HML), and FF5 includes FF3 plus profitability factor (Robust Minus Weak, RMW) and risk factor (Conservative Minus Agressive, CMA).
-In \autoref{tab3} and Appendix \ref{appendixC}, we report the daily and monthly portfolio performance for three alternative portfolio allocations in \eqref{eq2}, \eqref{eq3} and \eqref{ee20}.
-Following \cite{Caner2019}, we set a return target $\mu=0.0378\%$ which is equivalent to $10\%$ yearly return when compounded.
-The target level of risk for the weight-constrained and risk-constrained Markowitz portfolio (MWC and MRC) is set at $\sigma=0.013$ which is the standard deviation of the daily excess returns of the S\&P500 index in the first training set.
-Following \cite{Caner2019}, transaction costs for each individual stock are set to be a constant $0.1\%$.
+In the empirical application for constructing financial portfolio we consider two scenarios, when the factors are unknown and estimated using the standard PCA (statistical factors), and when the factors are known.
+The number of statistical factors, $\hat{K}$, is estimated in accordance with Remark \ref{remark1} in Supplemental Appendix \ref{appendixC0}.
+For the scenario with known factors we include up to 5 Fama-French factors: FF1 includes the excess return on the market, FF3 includes FF1 plus size factor (Small Minus Big, SMB) and value factor (High Minus Low, HML), and FF5 includes FF3 plus profitability factor (Robust Minus Weak, RMW) and risk factor (Conservative Minus Agressive, CMA).\\ We examine the performance of Factor Graphical Lasso for three alternative portfolio allocations \eqref{eq2}, \eqref{eq3} and \eqref{ee20} and compare it with the equal-weighted portfolio (EW), index portfolio (Index), FClime, FLW, FNLW (as in the simulations, we use alternative covariance and precision estimators that incorporate the factor structure through Sherman-Morrison inversion formula), POET, Projected POET, and factor models without sparsity restriction on the residual risk (FF1, FF3, and FF5).\\ In \autoref{tab3} and Supplemental Appendix \ref{appendixC}, we report the daily and monthly portfolio performance for three alternative portfolio allocations in \eqref{eq2}, \eqref{eq3} and \eqref{ee20}.
+We consider a relatively risk-averse investor in a sense that they are willing to tolerate no more risk than that incurred by holding the S\&P500 Index: the target level of risk for the weight-constrained and risk-constrained Markowitz portfolio (MWC and MRC) is set at $\sigma=0.013$ which is the standard deviation of the daily excess returns of the S\&P500 index in the first training set.
+A return target $\mu=0.0378\%$ which is equivalent to $10\%$ yearly return when compounded.
+Transaction costs for each individual stock are set to be a constant $0.1\%$.
+Supplemental Appendix \ref{appendixC1} provides the results for less risk-averse investors that have higher target levels of risk and return for both monthly and daily data.